Overview

 Guidance

-Ethical and responsible use of publicly available generative AI requires alignment with the state’s policies, mission and goals.
+Ethical and responsible use of publicly available generative AI1 requires alignment with the state’s policies, mission and goals.
 The following guidelines are human-centered with a focus on uses of AI that benefit North Carolinians and the public good.
 This requires assessment of publicly available generative AI tools and use cases to ensure that any tool used by the state is trustworthy AI.

 • Never enter personally identifiable or confidential information into publicly available generative AI tools.